-Most activities are offered against a small fee that you pay each time you participate (e.g. 2€/class.
-Some sport activities are organized by the student union/university.
+When it comes to sports, there are both local teams and clubs you can join, and sport activities organised by the student union that are open to all its members.
+To be able to participate in the sport activities organised by the student union you need to pay the sports fee (22 euros).
+Most activities are offered against a small fee that you pay each time you participate (e.g. 2 euros/time).
+For more information about the sport activities organised by the student union/university, please see www.abo. fi/student/en/motion (choose Åbo or Vasa in the menu to the left).
 The activities include, for instance, Zumba, body pump, capoeira, yoga, salsa, badminton, and football.
-There are also gyms, both on campus and public ones where students at ÅAU can get a discount.
+There are also gyms, both on campus and public ones where students at Åbo Akademi University can get a discount.